-- When the number is divisible by 3, means come in the table of 3, say "Fizz" instead of the number. - When the number is divisible by 4, say "Buzz" instead of the number. - If the number is divisible by both 3 and 4, say "Fizz Buzz".
+- When the number is divisible by 3, means come in the table of 3, say 'Fizz' instead of the number. - When the number is divisible by 4, say 'Buzz' instead of the number. - If the number is divisible by both 3 and 4, say 'Fizz Buzz'.

-(Play first game with the class, for demonstration.)
+(Play first game with the class, for for better understanding.)

-Teacher: That was fantastic, everyone!
-You all did an amazing job with the Fizz Buzz game!
+Teacher: That was fantastic, everyone.
+You all did an amazing work with the Fizz Buzz game.
 You followed the rules perfectly and had so much fun.
-Let us give ourselves a huge round of applause for the great teamwork and energy we brought today!
+Let us give ourselves a huge round of applause for the great teamwork and energy we brought today.